 If I'm breakout-prone will serum break me out?

-In my experience the answer is generally yes as they tend to target a normal or dry skintype.
+In my experience the answer is generally yes as they tend to target a combination or dry skintype.
 However, that's why I came out with our Clarifying Serum.
-I was 33 years old and wanted to do "preventative skincare", aka a serum, but all of them were too thick or just didn't work for me as I was too acne-prone.
-So I worked with a lab to make the Clarifying Serum was for me :) - it has a number or organic teas (white, green and rooibos) that address red marks as well as Tea Tree Oil which is good for breakouts.
-It is literally my favorite thing in our whole line.
+I was 33 years old and wanted to do "preventative skincare", aka a serum, but all of the ones I tried were too thick or just didn't work for me as I was too acne-prone.
+So I worked with a lab to make what became our Clarifying Serum.
+It has a number or Organic Teas (white, green and rooibos) that address redness (in general and leftover from blemishes), Niacinimide (clarifies) as well as Tea Tree Oil (purifies).
+As I'm acne-prone, it is literally my favorite thing in our whole line.

-What if I'm just a normal skintype person who may or may not break out on my period?
+What if I'm a combination skintype person who may or may not break out on my period?

 Our Rose Quench Serum is perfect for you!
-It's lightweight and focuses on lifting and firming with the addition of brightening as well.
-It's full of vitamins and heavy hitters on the anti-aging front.
+It's lightweight and focuses on rejuvenating skin with the addition of brightening as well.
+It has Niacinimide (great for hyperpigmentation), CoEnzyme Q10 (stimulates collagen) and Hyaluronic Acid (plumps skin with hydration).
+It's full of major anti-oxidants is smells like roses because the first ingredient is Rosewater!

-And what if I'm dry or like more heavy-duty situation?
+And what if I'm dry and want a little more hydration?

-With a more emollient base our Firming Serum is what'll be the best fit for you.
-A combo of beautiful oils make for a luxurious product that sinks into skin that wants a bigger drink.
-And you get the same lifters and firmers so you're good to go!
+Oils help to give longevity to hydration so since it has a bit more of an emollient base our Firming Serum is what will be the best fit for you.
+A combination of beautiful oils - Organic Pomegranate for brightening, Meadowfoam for sun damage protection, and Organic Neem for elasticity - make for a luxurious texture that sinks into skin that wants a bigger drink.

 Please let us know if you have any other questions!